-The Registration Policy of the College Regarding Academic Qualifications and Practical Experience Substantially Equivalent to a Diploma in Social Service Work guides the Registrar's decision regarding an applicant's work experience.
+The Registration Policy of the College "Regarding Academic Qualifications and Practical Experience Substantially Equivalent to a Degree in Social Work" guides the Registrar's decision regarding an applicant's work experience.

-The policy states that in addition to the formal

-education requirement, the applicant must have practised in a situation where he/she performed the role of a social service worker for at least 900 hours.
-The social service work practice can take place in the workplace or as part of an academic practicum experience which meets all the requirements or a combination of the foregoing.
-The requirement for social service work practice cannot be satisfied through volunteer work.

-During the 900 hours of practical experience, the applicant must have had direct responsibility for providing social service work services to individuals, dyads, families,groups, organizations and communities or any of the foregoing.
-All 900 hours of this practice must have been supervised by a social worker or social service worker.
+The policy states that in addition to the formal education requirement, the applicant must have practised in a situation where he/she performed the role of a social worker for at least one year.
+During this year the applicant must have had direct responsibility for providing social work services to individuals, groups and communities.
+At least 700 hours of this practice must have been supervised by a social worker.